rbi-mtm/ams/day3/README.md

 1. Calculate the energies for Si with different volumes using the `mace_mp` calculator with a small model: change the volume in 2.5% steps from 95% to 105% of the volume in the given input file.
 2. Fit the energy-volume curve to an equation of state and plot the result (use `equ.plot(show=True)`).
+3. What is the value for the optimized lattice constant?

 #### Solution